 In summary, machine learning is a component of big data because it is a powerful tool that enables organizations to extract valuable insights from massive amounts of data, leading to improved decision-making, enhanced customer experiences, and increased business efficiency.

-Most big data solutions aim to provide users insights into the data through reporting and analysis.
-The design may incorporate a data modeling layer, such as a multidimensional OLAP cube or tabular data model, to enable users to study the data.
+Most big data or BI solutions aim to provide users insights into the data through reporting and analysis.
+The design may incorporate a data modeling layer such as a multidimensional OLAP cube or tabular data model to enable users to study the data.

-All of these elements work together to provide customers the opportunity to quickly evaluate data via self-service BI or conventional solutions, slicing and dicing data to unearth potent insights that may help drive corporate operations more efficiently and boost agility.
+All of these big data technology components work together to provide customers the opportunity to quickly evaluate data via self-service BI or conventional solutions, slicing and dicing data to unearth potent insights that may help drive corporate operations more efficiently and boost agility.